sudoskys/StableDiffusionBook/docs/install/WebUi/Troubleshoot.en.md

 If this error does not occur, there is no need to perform the following actions.

 These files have been ported to be compatible with W7 and are available at [here](https://github.com/nalexandru/api-ms-win-core-path-HACK/releases/download/0.3.1/api-ms-win-core-path- blender-0.3.1.zip) for download.
-Its [Github page](https://github.com/nalexandru/api-ms-win-core-path-HACK/)
+Its [GitHub page](https://github.com/nalexandru/api-ms-win-core-path-HACK/)

 Unzip and copy `x86.dll` to `C:\Windows\SysWOW64`, copy `x64.dll` to `C:\Windows\System32` and reboot.